 Counterparty Review Process.
-Our Counterparty Risk Committee evaluates the creditworthiness of our counterparties on an ongoing basis.
+Our Counterparty Risk Committee sets standards and criteria for the review of the creditworthiness of our counterparties.
 For certain NSTs (such as commercial real estate transactions) we will evaluate the creditworthiness of a counterparty in the context of the transaction rather than having the counterparty considered by the Counterparty Risk Committee.
 In addition to information provided by credit agencies, our team of experienced credit analysts evaluates each approved counterparty using various methods of analysis, including company visits, earnings updates, the broker-dealer's reputation, our past experience with the broker-dealer, market levels for the counterparty's debt and equity, the counterparty's liquidity and its share of market participation.